 At a special service in July 2015 attended by over 150 members of the circuit, no fewer than three members of the Thames Valley Circuit were authorised as fully accredited Local Preachers, having completed successfully all the stages of their training!

-If you would like to know more about Local Preachers, visit the Methodist Church website.
+If you would like to know more about Local Preachers and Worship Leaders, visit the Methodist Church website.

 Worship Leaders are lay members of the Methodist Church who have received a call to assist in leading worship within their local church.
 After undergoing appropriate training, they are appointed to take part in various aspects of leading worship, offering to the preacher their gifts and talents plus their knowledge of the local congregation.